holyketzer/activeadmin-ajax_filter/README.md

 * `ordering` - sort string like `email ASC, customer_uid DESC`, by default it uses first value of `search_fields` with `ASC` direction
 * `ransack` - ransack query which will be applied, by default it's builded from `search_fields` with `or` and `contains` clauses, e.g.: `email_or_customer_uid_cont`
 * `url` - url for AJAX query by default is builded from field name
+* `ajax_search_fields` - array of field names. `ajax_select` input depends on `ajax_search_fields` values: e.g. you can scope user by languages.
+* `static_ransack` - hash of ransack predicates which will be applied statically and independently from current input field value

 ## Development